Hartbeespoort

 Other leisure-oriented venues around the dam include Pecanwood Golf Estate, Hartbeespoort Boat Club (near Kosmos), Sandy Lane Golf Club (at Caribbean Beach Club), Kosmos Marina Club, Magalies Park (estate and golf club).
 A number of other leisure developments and resorts are in progress.
+Local tourism booking services and destination logistics are supported by regional digital marketplaces, including Visit Hartbees.

 In 2010 the Hartbeespoort Aerial Cableway was completely revamped and modernised and officially reopened on 14 August 2010 by Minister of Tourism Marthinus van Schalkwyk.

 Hartbeespoort is part of the Madibeng Local Municipality, that also includes the nearby town of Brits.